qschweitzer/Powershell-HTML5-Reporting/README.md

 # Powershell Web Framework 2.0
 The new version have a new CSS framework: PicoCSS.
 Why ?
 Lightweight !
 And much more important, this new version include....charts !
 Based on Charts.JS.
 The local web server option have been deprecated.
-I concentrate the effort on reporting features on static page (.html).
+Efforts have been concentrated on reporting features on static page (.html).
 These new functions are always compatible with a web server like the old version.

 ##  Like My Work?
 Buy Me a Coffee!